andrew/ultimate-awesome/README.md

 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [awesome-flame](https://github.com/flame-engine/awesome-flame) - An awesome list that curates the best Flame games, projects, libraries, tools, tutorials, articles and more.
 - [awesome-appwrite](https://github.com/appwrite/awesome-appwrite) - Carefully curated list of awesome Appwrite resources 💪.
+- [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
 - [awesome-pyproject](https://github.com/carlosperate/awesome-pyproject) - An Awesome List of projects using the pyproject.toml Python configuration file.
 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.